-Review our list of out of state friendly medical schools to determine which schools accept out of state applicants and which are the most suitable for you to attend.
-While class size, reputation, and tuition are important factors students consider when choosing which medical schools to apply to, many students feel the most important aspect to consider is the school's location, specifically, whether or not the school is located in-state or out-of-state.
+Review our list of out of state friendly medical schools in the US to determine which schools accept out of state applicants.
+While class size, reputation, and tuition are important factors you should consider when choosing which medical schools to apply to, the school's location, specifically, whether or not the school is located in-state or out-of-state, matters.
+Many medical schools have different requirements for out of state applicants, or may not accept them at all!
 In this blog, we'll help you decide if you should study out of state and discuss what makes a good out of state applicant.
-Finally, we'll provide you with a list of out of state friendly medical schools and 21 of the easiest medical schools to get into as an out of state applicant.
+Finally, we'll provide you with a list of out of state friendly medical schools and 10 of the easiest medical schools to get into as an out of state applicant.

 >>Want us to help you get accepted?
 Schedule a free initial consultation here <<